Z Wave vs Zigbee - Zigbee winner

 z wave vs zigbee number of certified products on the market

-Looking a bit deeper at number of products sold, Zigbee has over 300 million certified products operating throughout the world today.
+Looking a bit deeper at the number of products sold, Zigbee has over 300 million certified products operating throughout the world today.
 Compared to 100 million Z Wave products worldwide

 Numbers don’t lie.
 Zigbee has taken a bigger piece of the smart home product pie.